ryanlangfordnz/file_utilities/README.md

 Run from the command line with a file path as an argument,a format for the time stamp, and an additional flag to specify the mode.

--f: Set the format of the timestamp using strftime conventions
+-f: Set the format of the timestamp using strftime conventions.

--c: Time stamp the files with the creation time of each file
+-c: Time stamp the files with the creation time of each file.
 Example:

 ```
 $ D:\python\file_utilities> python timestamper -p *path to folder* -f *format e.g. %Y/%m/%d* -c
 ```

--m: Time stamp the files with the modificaction time of each file
+-m: Time stamp the files with the modificaction time of each file.
 Example:

 ```
 $ D:\python\file_utilities> python timestamper -p *path to folder* -f *format e.g. %Y/%m/%d* -m
 ```

-If you want to have spaces in your timestamp format rember to enclose the format argument in quotes
+If you want to have spaces in your timestamp format rember to enclose the format argument in quotes.
 Example:

 ```